denabel/gxc/README.md

 In order to access the Copernicus data services, we integrate the [ecmwfr](https://github.com/bluegreen-labs/ecmwfr)-package into `gxc`.
 Many thanks to the authors and developers of this awesome package.
+Please revise their description of usage and setup.

 ### Parallel processing